JithinKS97/JithinKS97/README.md

 ## About me

-I am a very curious fellow who loves to explore the inner working of a lot of things.
-I love to read and discuss about nature, human psychology, cosmology, physics, quantum mechanics, life, cryptocurrencies and similar fun topics.
+I'm a person who loves to understand the inner workings of things.
+I love to explore and talk about different things like nature, human psychology, cosmology, physics, crypto and similar interesting topics.